Summary

 End-to-end testing also helps reproduce real-life scenarios by replicating user behavior in product-like circumstances and checks if the several user flows meet the work expectations.

-For example, an e-commerce site might have an end-to-end scenario comprising of selecting a product, checking the details, adding to the cart, and checkout.
+For example, an e-commerce site might have an end-to-end scenario comprising of selecting a product, checking the details, adding to the cart, and checking out.
 It replicates user behavior and journeys which help in testing data integrity.
 This may also include intercommunication with other systems.

 3. Regression Testing